 - SpongeBob SquarePants has Wormy, Sandy's pet caterpillar who transforms into a butterfly.
 But since there are no butterflies underwater, everyone thinks it's an eldritch abomination.

 - In a discussion of reincarnation, Bart Simpson said he wanted to come back as a butterfly, "because no one suspects the butterfly!"

 - In the Toot & Puddle episode Bye Bye Butterfly, Toot visits a park where the Monarch butterflies migrate to.
 It's easily one of the more spectacular scenes in the show.

 - Jimmy Two-Shoes: Heloise creates butterflies...that explode on contact.

-- Fluttershy out of My Little Pony: Friendship Is Magic has these as her 'cutie mark'; she's also saved by a lot of them when she ends up falling as a filly.
+- My Little Pony: Friendship Is Magic: Fluttershy has these as her 'cutie mark'; she's also saved by a swarm of them when she is knocked off a cloud and left in freefall.
 She's one of the kindest characters in the series as well.

 - In My Little Pony G3, Star Catcher, de-facto leader of the pegasi with the ability to grant wishes, has a flock of multicolored butterflies that she commands.

 - Chuckie of Rugrats and Loopy in KaBlam!'s "Life With Loopy" both tried to become beautiful by turning into butterflies.